 We can make you a no-obligation cash offer within days, making the entire process for you quick and simple.
 You get to walk away with money to buy a new home, without having to deal with foundation repairs and the hassle of putting your house on the traditional real estate market.

-If you accept our cash offer, there’ll be no realtors, no showings, no fees or closing costs, and no repairs are needed.
+If you accept our cash offer, there'll be no realtors, no showings, no fees or closing costs for the Seller, and no repairs are needed.
+You won't have to deal with any of the paperwork involved in selling your home yourself without using a real estate agent either.
 If you have a home with foundation issues, review our FAQs below to learn more.

 What is the purpose of a home's foundation?